qzhong1/2D-Feature-Mapping/README.md

 * MP.6 Descriptor Distance Ratio
   * For KNN, the ratio of top 2 best matches is compared against a threshold.
 The match will be rejected if the ratio is higher than the threshold.
 * MP.7 Performance Evaluation 1
-  * Details see 'Performance Evaluation.gnumeric' tab MP.7.
+  * Details see 'Evaluation.xlsx' tab MP.7.
 BRISK gives the most number of keypoints, while due to non-maximal suppression, Harris gives the less.
 ORB give the most consistent number throughout all 10 frames.
 * MP.8 Performance Evaluation 2
-  * Details see 'Performance Evaluation.gnumeric' tab MP.8.
+  * Details see 'Evaluation.xlsx' tab MP.8.
 The combination of BRISK as detector and SIFT as the descriptor gives the most number of matchings.
 * MP.9 Performance Evaluation 3
-  * Details see 'Performance Evaluation.gnumeric' tab MP.9.
+  * Details see 'Evaluation.xlsx' tab MP.9.
 FAST as detector is able to detect the keypoints in the shortest time frame.
 When combined with descriptor, the fastest is FAST+BRIEF.
 The second fastest is ORB+BRIEF, followed by FAST+ORB.
 To recommend top 3 combinations for self-driving cars, time is very important.
 The number of matches are also considered.
 Other combinations don't show too many adventages in terms of number of matches.
 As a result, top 3 would be: FAST+BRIEF, ORB+BRIEF and FAST+ORB.